 Peruse the menu and Bond's time alongside Sat Bains is clear - this is a menu full of modern ideas, but many of them are applied to plants and vegetables.
 Alchemilla is far from a vegetarian restaurant, but meat and fish are often used to highlight the vegetables, rather than as the star attraction.
-Take for example a dish of braised cabbage dish, which uses offcuts of aged beef to make an accompanying sauce, or a dish of mushrooms confited in beef fat and served with an aged beef emulsion.
+Examples of dishes include BBQ lobster with koji corn and kimchi, tomato with oyster and gooseberry and crab with duck liver and leek.

 Alchemilla offers a choice of tasting menus - five, seven or ten courses, as well as vegetarian, pescatarian and vegan tasting menus.
 Even more impressive, the restaurant does a staggering amount of work in-house, not only cooking but also baking bread, aging their own meat, and pickling and fermenting ingredients to use throughout the year.
 Even something like Marmite - so easily bought in - is homemade using leftover sourdough and yeast.